pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 exp.test("cba"); //true
 ```

 The expression between slashes is just a single character `'a'` in our case.
-Because we are looking for that one character.
+We are looking only for that one character.
 Slashes mark the start and end of the regular expression.
 Treat them like double quotes (") and single quotes (') that you use to mark start and end of a plain string.

-### Extend
+### Extend Your Reach to Multiple Characters

-Let's scale the solution.

-**What if you want to find more than one character?**
+Let's scale the solution. **What if you want to find more than one character?**

 Put them in sequence.
 Treat them as substring.
 Here is an example.

 ```js
 /ab/.test("abacus"); //true
 /bac/.test("abacus"); //true